sourcecrypto/sourcecrypto.github.io/README.md

 # crypto-library

-I've been building a library of informational materials surrounding Bitcoin, Blockchain, Cryptocurrency, Distributed Ledger Technology, and every related topic in a discord server.
+I've been building a library of informational materials surrounding Bitcoin, Blockchain, Cryptocurrency, Distributed Ledger Technology, and related topics in a discord server.

 I will gradually go through each of the channels in discord, and organize their resources in this repository.
 The decision to expand from Discord (which I love) to github (which is new to me) was, in part, inspired by the [Awesome Lists](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
 That fact will be kept in mind while working on this repository.
 However, I generally collect resources with a few different purposes in mind, and thus expect this collection of resources to be a bit more expansive.